CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-profile-interests.md

 ## PHP example

-The following PHP script demonstrates how the API method can be called.
+The following PHP script demonstrateshow the API method can be called.
 In this example the interests of a profile with ID 4567 are modified.
 For profile 1234 the interests "tennis" and "hockey" are activated and the interest "football" is deactivated.
 All other interests remain the same.